namshi/coding-standards/javascript.md

 # Coding standards for JavaScript

+> THIS DOCUMENT IS A DRAFT / PROPOSAL.
+> DO NOT CONSIDER IT ANYTHING OFFICIAL FOR NOW.

 This guide describes the set of rules we apply on the frontend, mostly with JavaScript.